Skip to content

 };

-// Generate the OpenID4VP Authorization Request URI
+// Build and return the OID4VP Authorization Request URI

 });

-3. Verify the Submission
+3. Verify the submission

-Once the user approves the request in their wallet, the wallet will POST the massive SD-JWT string back to your CallbackUri.
+Once the user approves the request in their wallet, the wallet will POST the SD-JWT string back to your CallbackUri.

 app.MapPost("/api/callback", async (